 In addition to the current-dependent overload protective device located in the connecting cables, use the optionally available integrated devices and equipment, for example, temperature sensors, anti-condensation heating.

-Depending on the terminal box version, connect the auxiliary circuits to the terminal box.
+Depending on the terminal box version, connect the auxiliary circuits to the terminal block or to the terminal board.

 Terminal block connection